abhayagiri/beginning-our-day/manuscripts/lpp/lpp-all.md

 while, we start to think that a thing called "me and mine" actually exists.
 Then we feel we have to spend our lives looking after it.
-The wisdom of the Buddha knows how to let go of this "me," this "self," and all that pertains to it—possessions, attitudes, views, and opinions.
+The wisdom of the Buddha knows how to let go of this "me," this "self," and all that pertains to it---possessions, attitudes, views, and opinions.
 This means letting go of the conditions that make suffering arise, and that requires taking the opportunity to see the true nature of things.